alekmaul/pvsneslib/trunk/devkitsnes/readme.txt

 CHANGE LOG
 ----------------------
 VERSION 1.10 (xx, yyyy, 2012)
-- fix mode0 palette management in gfx2snes
+- Fixed : mode0 palette management in gfx2snes
-- add option for map priority in gfx2snes
+- Added : option for map priority in gfx2snes
-- add bin2txt tool
+- Added : bin2txt tool
-- add tasm assembler for spc700 compilation
+- Added : tasm assembler for spc700 compilation
+- Fixed : no more blank tile in map making for gfx2snes

 VERSION 1.00 (06, June, 2012)
 - Add tools directory for each executable which are not for c / asm source compilation